Memonic

-Memonic is a free web-based notetaking application that allows users to save and organize information while conducting research online and offline.
+Memonic was a free web-based notetaking application that allowed users to save and organize information while conducting research online and offline.
 A clip may be a full webpage or webpage excerpt, a document or document excerpt, a text note, or a screenshot.

-Memonic is based in Switzerland and was launched in November 2010.
+Memonic was based in Switzerland and was launched in November 2010.
 The company was co-founded by the current CEO Dorian Seiz.

 Product characteristics

-Memonic offers a full online notetaking application for a number of platforms.
+Memonic offered a full online notetaking application for a number of platforms.
 Content may be clipped using a range of bookmarklets and extensions for various browsers or by using the desktop application.
-The online application works on any standard browser.
+The online application worked on any standard browser.

 Notes can also be added by email, or composed from scratch.
 Notes can be organized in folders, edited, commented and searched.
 A user can also create groups to share notes and collaborate with a closed user group.

-Memonic operates on a freemium model with a free plan limited to 100 notes along with a paid plan for unlimited notes.
+Memonic operated on a freemium model with a free plan limited to 100 notes along with a paid plan for unlimited notes.